casper-network/condor-info/articles/XXX-addressable_entity.md

 # AddressableEntity in Casper 2.0

 Casper 2.0 introduces significant changes in the representation and management of accounts and smart contracts, through the introduction of the `AddressableEntity` type.
 This new structure replaces the separate `AccountHash` and `ContractHash` used in Casper 1.x, bringing a unified approach to interact with entities on the network.
+Contracts can now hold and manage funds directly through associated purses, similar to user accounts.
+They can also manage their own keys, enabling more sophisticated access control.

 In this article, we'll dive into the details of `AddressableEntity`, exploring its structure and functionalities.